SignLLM: Sign Language Production Large Language Models: Experiments and Discussions

 \subsection{Discussion}

-\textbf{Societal Impact.} Our model has the potential to assist the people with disabilities in various areas, such as sign language teaching, generative sign language translation, and real-time interpretation for broadcasting.
-Firstly, current sign language teaching relies on human instructors and pictorial representations in books, which is not as convenient as learning textual languages \cite{dickinson2017sign}.
-Secondly, the existing sign language generative translation software is not good enough, making it difficult for family members of the deaf people to communicate without much knowledge of sign language.
-This requires them to consult pictorial dictionaries.
-Moreover, only a few videos, such as major news broadcasts, are accompanied by real-time sign language interpretation.
-It making it extremely challenging for the underserved community to lead a normal life.
-However, its current level of accuracy is not high enough to be fully trusted, and users must be cautious as improper usage may result in potential negative consequences.
+\textbf{Societal Impact.} Our model has the potential to assist people with disabilities in three key areas: sign language teaching, generative sign language translation, and real-time interpretation for broadcasting.
+(1) Traditional sign language teaching relies heavily on human instructors and static pictorial representations, limiting learning accessibility.
+(2) Current sign language translation software remains inadequate for effective communication between deaf people and their family members who lack sign language knowledge.
+(3) Additionally, real-time sign language interpretation is only available for limited content like major news broadcasts, creating barriers for the deaf community in daily life.
+However, its current level of accuracy is not high enough to be fully trusted, and users must be cautious to use it.

-\textbf{Limitation.} Although our tool has significantly advanced the automation of sign language data processing and data acquisition, it is not a complete end-to-end solution. \eg, if someone wants to use his own private dataset, using OpenPose \cite{cao2018openpose} to extract 2D keypoint json files and manual editing is necessary.
+\textbf{Limitation.} Our tool enhances sign language data processing automation but isn't fully end-to-end.
+Manual preprocessing is still required for OpenPose processing, video editing, and transcript alignment, \etc. For pose video to final video conversion, when we use a style transfer model to make the final video, it requires more complex processing of the pose video.
+So there is still a way to go before large-scale use, which requires us to make industrial-level adaptation improvements to the output style of \ourLLMmethodName{}.